There are now 3 possible online modes for units:

 - Unit rules

-- (Human Biology: ATAR or equivalent; or Biology: ATAR or equivalent; or ANHB1101 Human Biology I: Becoming Human; or ANHB1102 Human Biology II: Being Human; or BIOL1130 Frontiers in Biology; or IMED1001 Form and Function) and (Chemistry: ATAR or equivalent or CHEM1003 Introductory Chemistry)
+- Successful completion of ATAR Subject(s) Human Biology or equivalent or ATAR Subject(s) Biology or equivalent or Unit(s) ANHB1101 Human Biology I: Becoming Human or Unit(s) ANHB1102 Human Biology II: Being Human or Unit(s) BIOL1130 Frontiers in Biology or Unit(s) IMED1001 Form and Function and Successful completion of ATAR Subject(s) Chemistry or equivalent or Unit(s) CHEM1003 Introductory Chemistry

 - Advisable prior study: